sahilpocker/Book-Recommender-System/README.md

 ### Data cleaning and tranformation
 * Duplicate entries have been removed
-* The _user_id_ and _book_id_ has to be converted to sequential integers first, starting from zero.
+* The `user_id` and `book_id` has to be converted to sequential integers first, starting from zero.
 This is because these fields are currently non-sequential integers with a unique ID.

 ___
+### Jupyter Notebook

+Link to the local notebook can be found [here](https://github.com/sahilpocker/Book-Recommender-System/blob/master/book-recommender-system.ipynb "book-recommender-system")

+### Training And Validation Performance

 The model performed reasonably well with 5 epochs, without overfitting much.